What to eat and drink prior to the Allianz Surrey Classic Bike Ride to maximise your performance.

 The home-made rice cakes are a particular favourite with the professional cyclist and really easy to make.
 For example, one recipe is to simply boil 250g of Arborio rice in a pan with 250ml water, 250ml apple juice and 250ml coconut milk.
 Simmer until its “sticky” and then add to a lined baking tray.
 Put in the fridge overnight.
 You can add extras like dried fruit or dark choc chips, if you want to make it tastier cranberries taste great.
 The day after chop into small squares 2” square, 1” thick, wrap in cling film and take on the bike with you.
 Next time you watch the Tour de France have a look, you will see many riders eating these homemade rice cakes.

 Whichever your carbohydrate preference, do try to get 60g per hour as this will improve performance.
 A word of caution though, just because 60-90g per hour is good this does not mean more is better.
-If you do have too many carbs this can affect your stomach so please practice in a training ride prior to the event.
+If you do have too many carbs this can affect your stomach so please practise in a training ride prior to the event.

 Finally, remember that if you do use a food/gel strategy for your carbohydrate needs rather than a sports drink, you will also need to drink some water to prevent dehydration.
 We used to suggest 150ml every 15 mins although recent research has questioned this.
 I now advise riders to drink to thirst during the ride but please remember to drink.
 There is no need to force fluid into you if you are not thirsty but please do not ignore taking some fluid on board during the ride.
 Dehydration will impair performance and it is easy to avoid.

-To summarise I will give you my 3 top tips for maximising race day performance:
+To summarise, I will give you my 3 top tips for maximising race day performance:

 - Load with carbohydrate for 2 days building up the ride with about 8g per kg body weight